 I’m a historical archaeologist working part-time in heritage funding, with lots of side projects.
 I am Honorary Treasurer for the Society for Post-Medieval Archaeology, and an Associated Fellow of the Royal Historical Society.

-I am a PhD student in archaeology at the Universities of Bristol and Exeter, funded by the AHRC through the South, West and Wales Doctoral Training Partnership.
-My research investigates the landscape and historical archaeology of hare hunting between 1600 and 1800, particularly in terms of what this can reveal about social relationships, animal-human interaction, and the development of early modern sport and sport hunting.
+I recently completed a PhD in archaeology at the Universities of Bristol and Exeter, funded by the AHRC through the South, West and Wales Doctoral Training Partnership.
+My research investigated the landscape and historical archaeology of hare hunting between 1600 and 1800, particularly in terms of what this can reveal about social relationships, animal-human interaction, and the development of early modern sport and sport hunting.

 I completed my undergraduate degree at the University of Southampton in 2007, working for Cotswold Archaeology in my summer holiday.
 Shortly afterwards I joined Historic England on the Silbury Hill Conservation Project and subsequently was awarded an Institute for Archaeologists work-place learning bursary at the National Monuments Record in Swindon.
 With a brief dip back into the world of commercial digging I rejoined Historic England on the data team working on record enhancement.
 In 2009 I moved to Cornwall to work as Project Officer at the Tamar Valley Area of Outstanding Natural Beauty (which it really is!), in a role involving everything from orchard surveys to running an Heritage Lottery Fund community heritage project.